 the covenant and the Antichrist

-A man, commonly referred to as the Antichrist (fundamentally associated with the first beast, described in the Book of Revelation), is expected to be a (or the) main person to confirm or affirm the 70th Week covenant.
-Evidently, he will present himself to many under the deceptive guise of peace and harmony.
+A man, commonly referred to as the Antichrist (fundamentally associated with the first beast, described in the Book of Revelation), is expected to be a (or the) main person to confirm or affirm a covenant for seven years: the 70th Week.
+It would seem that he will present himself to many under the deceptive guise of peace and harmony.

 Some have suggested that many in Israel, unknowingly, will accept the person of the Antichrist as their long-awaited “Messiah.”
 Perhaps he will “force” himself into that position.
 In any case, this man will turn out to be a false christ—a substitute for the real one, Jesus, who will not return to earth until the very end of the seven-year period, as the Rider on a white horse, to rule and reign.